 But let me be clear, historical changes were also fast-paced.

 And the changes bought by Britain in the lands of her former colonies were no less fast-paced.
 Is this really about ‘social change’ or ‘immigration’?
-Or more correctly changing power-dynamics that don’t include the old powers?
-Are we speaking about prosperity, or are we speaking about redeeming the character of old Britain that used to be Great Britain?
+Or more correctly, changing power-dynamics that don’t include the old powers?
+Are we speaking about prosperity, or are we speaking about redeeming the character of “Primordial” Britain that used to be Great Britain?

 I’m not saying that these critics are deluded about the past or are racists, far from it.
 They have their opinions and their grievances.
 I’m not even saying that they’re wrong in their observations, that’s not the point of this post.
 I’m merely saying that some people in Britain have never reconciled with the idea of immigration.
-And there is an irony here, Britain is less-powerful today, and so absolutely needs global trade and, you’ve guessed it, those pesky immigrants.
-You can’t have global trade minus immigrants, globalism doesn’t work like that.
+And there is an irony here, Britain became powerful because of its Colonies, India being the Jewel in that Crown, which became impoverished during Britain’s glory days.
+Britain is less-powerful today, and so absolutely needs global trade with countries like India, China, African countries, the Muslim World, and, you’ve guessed it, those pesky immigrants.
+You can’t have global trade, innovation in science, technology, minus immigrants, globalism doesn’t work like that.
 But rather than accept the inevitable not least because Britain played a big part in those historical changes, the immigrants are constantly blamed for Britain’s woes.
 Anything that could prove the ‘patriots’ right, even selectively, is enough for them to voice their ‘grievances’.

 For instance, some commentators are keen to speak out against predatory ‘Asian’ sex-gangs, a particularly good gripe today, all the while they forget about ‘predatory priests’ or ‘single white male assailants’.
 And they couldn’t care one iota about the victims, they’re just pawns in a bigger ‘cause’.
 The fact that the police and the CPS failed these ‘children’ had a lot to do with issues of social class, and yet we’re being told it was really about political-correctness gone mad and the fear of being called ‘racist’.
 That said, you won’t get to read pages of racist or offensive dribble about evil priests or deranged single white males.

-Because they’re not assigned a collective identity like the sex-gangs who are quickly identified on the basis of their ethnicity.
+Because they’re not assigned a collective identity like the sex-gangs who are quickly identified on the basis of their ethnicity – their ‘minority’ status.
 Evil priests and pedophile white males don’t sell papers – immigrants do!

 Put simply, there’s an ‘audience’ for such trash-talk.